daaugusto/fast-denser3/readme.md

 `python -m fast_denser.engine -d <dataset> -c <config> -r <run> -g <grammar>`

--d [mandatory] can assume one of the following values: mnist, fashion-mnist, svhn, cifar10, cifar100-fine, cifar100-coarse, tiny-imagenet
+-d [mandatory] can assume one of the following values: mnist, fashion-mnist, svhn, cifar10, cifar100-fine, cifar100-coarse, tiny-imagenet sissgeo

 -c [mandatory] is the path to a json configuration file.
 Check example/config.json for an example